Rockfish Recipe

 - Rockfish fillets.
 If possible, I suggest seeking out sustainably caught or wild Pacific rockfish, as I’ve found the flavor is always superior.
 If you’re using frozen fillets, make sure they’re fully thawed.

 - All-purpose flour.
 To crisp up the exterior.
-Regular AP flour or gluten-free flour both work.
+Both regular AP flour and gluten-free flour work.

-Step 1- Season.
-Pat the fillets with paper towels, season all sides with salt and pepper, then lightly coat each fillet with flour.
+Step 1- Pat the fillets with paper towels.
+Season all sides with salt and pepper, then lightly coat each fillet with flour.

-Step 2- Pan-sear.
-Heat oil in a skillet and cook the fillets until they are golden brown on both sides, then set them aside.
+Step 2- Heat oil in a skillet and cook the fillets until they are golden brown on both sides.

-Step 3- Make the sauce.
-Melt butter and saute the garlic and capers.
+Step 3– Melt the butter and sauté the garlic and capers.
 Pour the wine and simmer briefly.
 Add the lemon juice and parsley, then turn off the heat.

-Step 4- Serve.
-Serve the fillets warm, topped with the sauce.
+Step 4- Serve the fillets warm, topped with the sauce.

 Arman’s recipe tips

 - Use a meat thermometer.
 Rock cod cooks quickly, so it’s essential to watch it closely to prevent it from becoming rubbery.
-I suggest looking for a temperature of 140-145°F.
+I suggest removing the fish from the skillet once it reaches 140°F. The fish will continue to cook (carryover cooking) as you make the sauce.

 Frequently asked questions

 Yes, you can.
 I found that thawing them completely worked so much better than cooking them from frozen.
-If possible, refrigerate the fillets overnight in the refrigerator.
+If possible, refrigerate the fillets overnight.

 Pan Seared Rockfish